cisco-security/Cisco-Validated-Designs/safe-cloud-caas-aws/aws-vpc-infrastructure/README.md

   - It also adds the necessary routes required for communication between the management, staging and production VPCs.

 ## Steps to deploy:
+  - Request additional Elastic IP Addresses for the region being used in AWS.
+5 is the current maximum without a ticket requesting more (11 needed if template is unmodified)
   - Upload all the files in this repo to an S3 bucket.
   - Navigate to CloudFormation > Create Stack and add the Amazon S3 URL for master template file (create-vpc-architecture-master.yaml).
   - Fill all the prompted details(include the name of S3 bucket with all the template files) and create the stack.
 The CloudFormation stack with deploy all the resources in a nested manner.
 A Sample run will look as below.